Religious information / Comparison of religions

 Consider some terms picked at random and used widely in this web site.
 They are listed in alphabetic order:

-- Is it a person who neither accepts nor rejects the existence of a God at this time, or
+- Is it a person who currently neither accepts nor rejects the existence of a God, or

 - A person who believes that the existence or nonexistence of a God can never be known with certainty?